WakeOnWeb/message-bus-publisher/README.md

 ```

 Define the prooph buses this publisher will listen to.
-Once an event is dispatched in theses buses, it'll guess route then dispatch this event
+Once an message is dispatched in theses buses, it'll guess route then dispatch this message
 in a dedicated queue called `my_queue_name.{target}` where {target} is the target name.

 Then consume theses messages to dispatch them to targets: